 About Lawn Care and Grasses

-To homeowners, a green and healthy lawn is an important part of home care,
+A green and healthy lawn is an important part of home care, and a big source

-and a big source of pride.
+of pride to homeowners.
 Some guys (and gals) need to have the absolutely

 If you are a new "lawn owner", we've got good news.
-Lawncare is generally
+Lawn care is generally

-and beauty significantly.
+health and beauty significantly.
 Everything you do, produces noticeable results.

 As your desire for a better and better lawn increases, the incremental effort